VictorMwachi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # sort| unique -u -----------takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word Output format: One line, one word;  Words should be sorted
 #grep root /etc/passwd --------prints line that contains "root" in it
 #grep bin /etc/passwd |wc -l -------displays the number of lines that contain bin
+#grep -A 3 "root" /etc/passwd-------Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+#grep -V bin /etc/passwd-------Display all the lines in the file /etc/passwd that do not contain the pattern “bin”